-Stocks often form recognizable patterns on their charts, so if you spot one about to break out to the upside – or downside – you can buy a call – or a put – to take advantage.
+Stocks often form recognizable patterns on their charts.
+If you can spot a stock that is about to break out to the upside – or downside – of its historical pattern, you can buy a call – or a put- to take advantage of its predictable performance.
 Your risk/reward would be similar to trading around earnings.

 But don't stop at just buying calls and puts.
-You can use options in even more creative ways to profit.
+You can find even more creative ways to make money from trading options.

 Advanced Options Trading Strategies

 There are other advanced trading strategies that may be suitable for you, depending on your goals and risk tolerance.

 And if the stock goes up in price, you still make additional profit on the stock – up until the strike price of the option – plus the amount you collected on the option sale.
 The drawback is that you won't be entitled to the additional gain if the stock price moves above the strike price.
 The person who bought your option will call it away from you.

-The most commonly used two-option combination is called a spread, and it is another simple way to trade.
-Although it has a fancy name, it actually carries lower risk than simply buying a call or a put, while still allowing you to make money trading options.
+The most commonly used two-option combination is called a spread, which carries a lower risk than buying a call or a put, while still allowing you to make money trading options.

 Let's say you are bullish on a stock.
 A bull call spread would mean you buy two options with an expiration date over a few months.
 First, you buy a call option, while simultaneously selling a call option with a slightly higher strike price.

 The best part is that the money you receive from the sale of the higher strike call partially offsets the price you had to pay to buy the lower strike call.
 This is an excellent strategy for when you think a stock will go up modestly in price and your risk is immediately reduced.

 Can I Make a Living Trading Options?

-Yes, you can make a living trading options.
+Yes, you can make money living trading options.